ivannalisetska/agent/README.md

 running build jobs, reporting back the status code and output log of the job, and uploading the job's artifacts.

-Full documentation is available at [buildkite.com/docs/agent](https://buildkite.com/docs/agent).
+Full documentation is available a [buildkite.com/docs/agent](https://buildkite.com/docs/agent).

 ```text